 - Business Development Companies (BDC)

 - Structured products

 - Limited Partnership

-I hope you were able to find an investment on this list that peaked your interest.
+I hope you were able to find an investment on this list that piqued your interest.
 If you want to learn more about each of these alternative investments, you can read more at Innovative Advisory Group, or by following our blog.

-If you want to sign up for our email list, you will get and enhanced version of this report in a PDF format.
+If you want to sign up for our email list, you will get an enhanced version of this report in a PDF format.
 This enhanced version will briefly discuss each investment.
 You will also receive our other special reports based on topics you express an interest in.

 Alternative Investment Resources: